cortex-js/cortexjs.io/src/_pages/mathlive-guide-lifecycle.md

 In most cases, this is something you don't have to pay much attention to.
 Just remember these guidelines:
-* Once a component is attached to the DOM attributes (key/value pairs attached to the `<math-field>` tag and properties (key/value pairs attached to a `MathfieldElement` object) are kept in sync, or _reflected_.
+* Once a component is attached to the DOM, attributes (key/value pairs attached to the `<math-field>` tag and properties (key/value pairs attached to a `MathfieldElement` object) are kept in sync, or _reflected_.
 You can also call the methods of `MathfieldElement` without limitations.
-You can be notified of this state by listening for a `mount` event on the element.
+* To be notified when the component is attached to the DOM, listen for a `mount` event on the element.
-* Before the component is attached to the DOM or even before the `MathfieldElement` class has been registered, you can still interact with the element, but with some limitations.
-The `value`, `selection`, `options` and `disabled` properties and related attributes are safe to set, but the values you read back may be different than once the component is mounted.
+* Before the component is attached to the DOM or even before the `MathfieldElement` class has been registered, you can interact with the element, but with some limitations.
+The `value`, `selection`, `options`, `disabled` properties and the properties matching an attribute (`readOnly` for `read-only`, etc...) and related attributes are safe to set, but the values you read back may be different once the component is mounted.

 ## Before Initialization